Turkey's finance chief announces $50.7 billion deals with UAE as Erdogan visits Gulf countries - ExBulletin

 Turkey’s finance chief announces $50.7 billion deals with UAE as Erdogan visits Gulf countries

-Turkish Finance Minister Mehmet Simsek has said Turkey and the United Arab Emirates have signed deals worth $50.7 billion, as President Recep Tayyip Erdogan completes a three-nation Gulf tour.

-ISTANBUL– Turkey and the United Arab Emirates signed deals worth $50.7 billion as President Recep Tayyip Erdogan wrapped up a three-nation Gulf tour.
+ISTANBUL (AP) Turkey and the United Arab Emirates signed deals worth $50.7 billion as President Recep Tayyip Erdogan wrapped up a three-nation tour of the Gulf.

 Today we witnessed the signing of several strategic agreements and (Memorandums of Understanding) worth a total of $50.7 billion to further cement ties between the UAE and Turkey, Finance Minister Mehmet Simsek tweeted on Wednesday evening.